dryna123/verilog-filelist.nvim/README.md

 - Deduplicate file paths
 - Generate ctags for all flattened files
 - Debug mode for troubleshooting
+- Use Verilogfilelist filelist.txt(path) to define output path by user

 ## Requirements
 - Neovim >= 0.9